SUMMATIVE USABILITY TEST: EVALUATING THE TINDER LGBTQ+ EXPERIENCE

 Task: Review User Photos

-Description of Violation II: To review a user's photos from the 'Matching' screen, the user has to tap the edges of the Profiles deck.
-To review photos from the 'Profile' screen, the users has to swipe through the photo deck.
-This inherently changes one of Tinder's most popular interactions, which can confuse and frustrate users.
+Description of (Global/Universal) Violation: To review a user's photos from the 'Matching' screen, users have to tap the left and right edges of the photo deck.
+To review photos from the 'Profile' screen, users have to swipe right and left through the photo deck.
+This inconsistency inherently changes one of Tinder's most popular interactions (i.e. swipe-to-match), which may confuse and frustrate users navigating back-and-forth between the 'Matching' and 'Profile' screens.

-Recommendation for Violation II: Tinder is well known for its 'swipe-to-match' system.
-The interaction mechanic used to review Photos from a Profile should match the mechanics of the 'Matching' screen (the main screen).
+Recommendation for (Global/Universal) Violation: Tinder is well known for its 'swipe-to-match' interaction.
+The interaction mechanic used to review Photos from the Profile screen must match the mechanics of the 'Matching' screen (the main screen).

-Usability testing was conducted to evaluate the usability of Tinder mobile (v.
+Lab-based, usability testing was conducted to evaluate the overall usability of Tinder mobile (v.
 10.10.1).

-The following experience flow visualizes the Onboarding process for Tinder version 10.10.1 (screen stills above chart).
+The following user flow visualizes the initial Onboarding task for Tinder mobile version 10.10.1:

-10/10 LGBTQ+ participants were not able to set their sexual preference in the onboarding process, extending the time it takes to complete the actual 'onboarding' task by an average of 132 seconds for LGBTQ+ participants
+10/10 LGBTQ+ participants were unable able to set their sexual preference during the Onboarding process, extending the time it takes to complete the Onboarding task by an average of 98 seconds

-A participant who identifies as a straight, cis-gen male was able to begin 'Matching' with their sexual preference immediately after completing the onboarding process.
+A participant who identifies as straight, cisgender female expressed happiness/joy as they began swiping for potential 'Matches' immediately after completing the initial onboarding process.

-During a post-interview, one LGBTQ+ participant (F, 23) reported the following about their experience with Tinder, specifically referring the onboarding process:
+During a post-interview, one LGBTQ+ participant (Cisgender Female, 23) reported the following about their experience with Tinder, specifically referring to the onboarding process:

 "I think it's a slap in the face to our [the LGBTQ+] community"